szalouk/cs131_notes_dev/_chapters/images/resizing.md

 **Key Ideas Behind Seam Carving**

-Before diving into the algorithm, let us first discuss some key ideas behind the seam-carving algorithm.
+Before diving into the algorithm, let us first discuss some key ideas behind the Seam carving algorithm.

-For more clarity, we will be using an example image to guide us and help us understand the key ideas behind the seam-carving algorithm.
+For more clarity, we will be using an example image to guide us and help us understand the key ideas behind the Seam carving algorithm.

 <div class="fig figcenter fighighlight">
   <img src="https://i.imgur.com/cCSCQ4Y.png">